AnyChart/docs.anychart.com/Stock_Charts/Technical_Indicators/Ichimoku_Cloud_(IKH).md

 ## Indicator parameters

-There are 8 parameters the IKH indicator has, one of them is necessary - the mapping.
+There are eight parameters the IKH indicator has, one of them is necessary - the mapping.

 Then you can set the base period, the conversion period, the leading period, and series types.